 Don't Let Yourself Get Too Hungry

-"Don't skip meals," says nutritionist Marisa Moore.
+"Don't skip meals," says Marisa Moore, RD.
 "Be sure you eat regularly to avoid major blood sugar fluctuations that can lead to a ravenous attack on the refrigerator."

-Be prepared with snacks when you're on the go.
+Be prepared with snacks when you're on the go in case you need them.
 Carry a piece of fruit, crackers, string cheese, or yogurt.
 Tucking away something ahead of time will keep you from being tempted by fast food or vending machines.